Forum Schedule

 Room: Princess, E9

-D-STAR Review Terry Stader, KA8SCP
+An Introduction to D-STAR Terry Stader, KA8SCP

 Time: 10:00 - 10:50 AM (50 mins)